poppu-mtg/StackIt/README.md

 The decklist file should look like this:

-4 / Gifts Ungiven /
+4 Gifts Ungiven
-4 / Pyretic Ritual /
+4 Vendilion Clique / MM2
 ...

-The separation ' / ' is necessary in the current Beta version to match the coded parsing method.
-This can (should?) eventually be improved on.
-The user can request a specific card art by adding the 3 letter code of the corresponding set - e.g. KLD for Kaladesh.
+The separation ' / ' is necessary in the current Beta version to request a specific card art by adding the 3 letter code of the corresponding set - e.g. MM2 for the Modern Master 2015 art of Vendilion Clique.

 To test the Beta version, the decklist StressTest1.dec is provided.